 where favourable comments have been received from the appropriate agency regarding the ability of the site to support adequate onsite subsurface facilities: and

-where there is confirmation of sufficient reserve sewage system capacity to treat the septage (hauled sewage) from the new lot pursuant to Section 7.2.5a.6.
+where there is confirmation of sufficient reserve sewage system capacity to treat the septage (hauled sewage) from the new lot pursuant to Section 7.2.5a.9.2.6.a.

-a well is established and pump tested to confirm there is sufficient quantity and quality of potable water available which meets the health and aesthetic parameters of the Ministry of Environment and Climate Change’s Drinking Water Objectives as a condition to approval;
+a well is established and pump tested to confirm there is sufficient quantity and quality of potable water available which meets the health and aesthetic parameters of the Ministry of the Environment, Conservation and Parks’ Drinking Water Objectives as a condition to approval;

 Dug and blasted wells are discouraged, and should only be considered where a drilled well is not feasible.